ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-02-07-eclipse-defining-custom-macros-for-indexer.md

 ---
-published: false  # use "false" while drafting articles just before publishing
+published: true  # use "false" while drafting articles just before publishing
 title: How to define macros for the Eclipse builder and indexer so it indexes your code correctly
 tags:
   - programming